It's important to find real estate experts who will guide and support you in building a successful property portfolio

 Given the many aspects that go into building a successful property investment portfolio, including planning around risk mitigation, finance and of course, asset acquisition and management, it’s advisable to surround yourself with a team of experts who can provide guidance and support along your journey.

 Importantly, you’ll need to identify and engage industry professionals who understand the mechanics of residential real estate as an investment vehicle.

 Post-property purchase, when you’ve invested hundreds of thousands of dollars in your future nest egg, the person you most rely on will be your property manager.

-How your property is managed will correlate directly to the cash flow position and long-term sustainability of your entire asset base.
+How your property is managed will correlate directly to the long-term sustainability of your entire asset base.

 Most investors rely on their rental income to meet the monthly repayments and general holding costs associated with their investment property.
 Therefore, what you require from your property manager is pretty straightforward: the best possible rate of market rent to ensure your property remains tenanted, with minimal vacancy periods and maximum yields.